-The county of Gloucestershire is blessed with some stunning and varied countryside for people to enjoy.
-There is lots of farmland that forms some great habitats for wildlife.
-The county has many lakes and other waterways, most of which are photogenic.
+The county of Gloucestershire has some stunning and varied countryside for people to enjoy.
+There’s lots of farmland that forms some great habitats for wildlife.
+The county has many lakes, rivers and other waterways, most of which are photogenic.

 Forest of Dean

-The ancient woodlands of the Forest of Dean are a joy to explore in all seasons and possibly see some of the local wildlife.
+The ancient woodlands of the Forest of Dean are a joy to explore in all seasons and possibly see some local wildlife.
 Particularly special places include Cannop ponds and Mallards Pike, both are lakes surrounded by woods and a hive of natural beauty.
-The Wye Valley AONB forms part of the forest and consists of limestone gorges, river rapids and some stunning views.
+The Wye Valley AONB forms part of the forest and consists of limestone gorges, river rapids, and some stunning views.

 Nature Reserves & Hidden Gems